Bahmni/openmrs-module-fhir2Extension/README.md

 ### Configuration

-1. This module supports a configuration property (`fhir.export.files.directory`) to specify the directory where exported FHIR data will be stored.
+1. This module supports a configuration property (`fhir.export.files.directory`) to specify the directory where exported FHIR data will be stored in the server.
 By default, the export path is set to `/openmrs/data/fhirExports`.
 This directory can be customized based on your requirements.

 2. Additionally, the module includes the `fhir.export.anonymise.config.path` property for defining the